What is paranoid personality disorder?

 Treatment of paranoid personality disorder

 Can we treat PPD?
-A cognitive therapy seems to be effective in treating this disorder.
+Cognitive therapy seems to be effective in treating this disorder.
 However, people with the paranoid disorder do not believe that they suffer from this illness.
 Therefore, they hardly consider treatment.

 The main purpose of cognitive therapy is to bring back the self-confidence of people who suffer from PPD and lessen the hostility towards others.
 Because people with PPD do not trust others, establishing trust is the biggest challenge among psychotherapists.